-In 2020, ECMAScript introduced BigInt, which are, as described in the spec, "arbitrary precision integers" [37].
+In 2020, ECMAScript introduced BigInt, which are, as described in the spec, "arbitrary precision integers" [30].
 Whilst this does not hold true in common ECMAScript implementations (such as Chrome's V8), these "big integers" still provide sufficient precision for the Paillier cryptosystem.

-It must be noted that BigInt is inappropriate for cryptography in practice, due to the possibility of timing attacks as operations are not necessarily constant time [37].
-In particular, modular exponentiation is non-constant time.
-However, as decryption is not performed during the program's runtime, it is unlikely that an attacker could use this to execute a timing attack against another player.
+It must be noted that BigInt is inappropriate for cryptography in practice, due to the possibility of timing attacks as operations are not necessarily constant time [30].
+In particular, modular exponentiation is non-constant time, and operates frequently on secret data.
+A savvy attacker may be able to use this to leak information about an adversary's private key; however, as decryption is not performed, this risk is considerably reduced as there is less need to perform optimisations based on Chinese remainder theorem which would require treating the modulus n as its two components p and q.

-3.2.1 Modular exponentiation
+2.2.1 Modular exponentiation

-As BigInt's V8 implementation does not optimise modular exponentiation itself, we employ the use of addition chaining [32].
+As BigInt's V8 implementation does not optimise modular exponentiation itself, we employ the use of addition chaining [25].
 Addition chaining breaks a modular exponentiation into repeated square-and-modulo operations, which are less expensive to perform.